 The status of the application for the National Register of Historic Places

-Q: What is the latest on the application for placing the Coconut Grove Playhouse on the National Register of Historic Places?
+Q: What is the status of the application for placing the Coconut Grove Playhouse on the National Register of Historic Places?

 A: On October 19, 2018, the National Park Service accepted the nomination for the Coconut Grove Playhouse and listed the property in the National Register of Historic Places.
 In announcing the listing, the State of Florida Division of Historical Resources stated, “the property is listed in the Register under Criterion A: Entertainment/Recreation, period of significance 1955-1970, at the local level of significance for its role as a live theater in Miami under George Engle and Zev Buffman; and under Criterion C: Architecture, period of significance 1927, at the local level, for its Mediterranean Revival exterior.” (emphasis added) Miami-Dade County supports the State’s initiative to place the Coconut Grove Playhouse on the National Register of Historic Places.
 The County, through its Office of Historic Preservation and its design team’s historic preservation architect Jorge Hernandez, provided constructive suggestions after reviewing the State’s draft application.
 You can see the County’s input here and the approved application here.
 It is important to note that the City of Miami’s approved Designation Report for the Playhouse is the document with regulatory authority and that the National Register listing, while prestigious, is honorary as opposed to having any governing jurisdiction for the property.